5 Best Fort William Pubs | A Highlands Drinks Guide

 Set slightly back from the high street, Black Isle Bar in Fort William is perfect for relaxed drinks with friends, and there’s always a lively atmosphere.

 They use naturally grown hops and barley in their beers, and there’s a huge focus at Black Isle on organic ingredients and local produce.
-The extensive drinks menu features a diverse selection of ales, porters, stouts, and lagers, as well as premium spirits from local distillers.
+The extensive drinks menu features a diverse selection of ales, porters, stouts, and lagers, along with premium spirits from local distillers.

 The Black Isle Bar is my go-to spot for drinks, especially on a sunny afternoon when the small outdoor terrace comes to life.